 The word translated “leading” is the Hebrew word shaphat, which means to judge or govern.
 According to the Brown-Driver-Briggs Hebrew and English Lexicon, this authority was in both civil and religious matters.
 Judges 5:13 makes it clear that it was God who called and placed Deborah in this high leadership position.
-So how far did her authority extend?
-Over all of Israel—meaning both men and women.

 - Sister Huldah was called by God to be a prophetess in the reign of King Josiah.
 She could be found sitting in the central part of the city ready to receive and counsel any who wished to inquire of Jehovah.
 God sent her to preach to a congregation of five men, one of them being a priest, concerning the book of the Law.
 Her message was taken to the entire nation and produced a revival!
 Thank God these five men listened to the wisdom God gave Huldah!

 2 Kings 22:14-17 (KJV) So Hilkiah the priest, and Ahikam, and Achbor, and Shaphan, and Asahiah, went unto Huldah the prophetess, the wife of Shallum the son of Tikvah, the son of Harhas, keeper of the wardrobe; (now she dwelt in Jerusalem in the college;) and they communed with her.
 And she said unto them, Thus saith the Lord God of Israel, Tell the man that sent you to me, Thus saith the Lord, Behold, I will bring evil upon this place, and upon the inhabitants thereof, even all the words of the book which the king of Judah hath read: Because they have forsaken me, and have burned incense unto other gods.